udoprog/udoprog.github.io/_posts/2015-09-03-semantic-versioning-java.md

 tags: [java]
 ---

-In this post, I'll talk at length about [semantic versioning](http://semver.org/), and how I believe it should be applied in practice for the long-term maintenance of Java libraries.
+In this post, about [semantic versioning](http://semver.org/), and how I believe it can be efficiently applied for the benefit of long-term interoperability of Java libraries.

 <!-- more -->